Struggles of an International Student

 3) Managing your finances: You are now solely responsible for yourself.
 Even if your family is supporting you financially, you should be aware of how your finances are managed.
 How much do rent and utilities cost?
 How much do your groceries cost?
 How much is public transport?
 Maybe you should get a bicycle to commute?
 You might even want to look up a part time job to earn extra money for those movies you want to go to with your new friends.
 Or even going for a vacation, camping or a road trip, travelling to different parts of this new country you are in.
 You don’t want to be spending all your money on fun and games and have nothing to eat at home other than instant noodles.

 4) Finding a job: If you’ve just moved and started your education, look for jobs that do not require much experience.
 Like working at the local supermarket and filling up shelves.
 Some people might think of this as a lowly job, but dealing with difficult customers will teach you a lot about how to manage people and yourself.
 They could even be jobs related to your hobbies or interests.
 Like working in the library, or becoming a lifeguard at the local swimming pool.
 And If you are further along in your education remember that internships, provide valuable work experience.
-Ideally these internships and jobs should be related to your field of study.
+Ideally, these internships and jobs should be related to your field of study.

 Everyone wants fair-paid employment.
 It is unlikely you will land the first job you apply for.
 And rejections might make you feel disappointed and low.
 But never give up.
-Eventually something will come along.
+Eventually, something will come along.
 Approach every job as you would approach your education.
 As a learning experience.

 Even after gaining experience, the reality is that in most countries there are laws and regulations which companies need to abide by.
 It is so much easier for them to hire a citizen instead of a foreigner.
-In their defense, the company needs assurance that you have the necessary skills that they are looking for, or you have a right to stay and work in the country to save them the trouble of legal processes associated with sponsoring visas.
+In their defence, the company needs assurance that you have the necessary skills that they are looking for, or you have a right to stay and work in the country to save them the trouble of legal processes associated with sponsoring visas.

 Abstract Transformations is aware of the challenges that international students face when trying to gain experience and secure paid professional employment.
 We believe that everyone should have equal opportunity to pursue their dreams, regardless of where they come from.
 Our organisation helps you fill the gaps in your skills and job search.
 We prepare you for opportunities and connect you with our network of employers.